 *This post contains affiliate links.
 You can read my full disclosure here.

 Whenever I see dull, flat, super dry makeup on someone, I immediately think of mortuary makeup.
-Now, I’m not trying to talk negatively about anyone’s preference for wearing foundation, that’s just how I remember it.
-Thank goodness, things have evolved quite a bit.
-A lot of makeup artists are skilled in applying makeup on the deceased to make them appear life-like.
+Don’t get me wrong; I’m not trying to talk negatively about anyone’s preference for wearing foundation, that’s just what it reminds me of.

-I remember when I first started to wear makeup and because my skin was so oily, I would pile on tons of powder from my Black Opal compact.
-(I didn’t know any better) My mother would tell me that I looked like I was about to be laid in a casket!
-It took a while for me to really get what she was saying, but I eventually caught on.
+Back when I first started to wear makeup and because my skin was so oily, I would pile on tons of powder from my Black Opal compact.
+(I didn’t know any better) My non-foundation wearing mother would tell me that I looked like I was about to be laid in a casket!
+I was offended at first, but then I soon realized what she was trying to say.

 As we age, time blesses our skin with creases, lines, and wrinkles which provides perfect crevices for makeup to settle.
 Therefore wearing heavy foundation can be quite unflattering, as it draws attention to the very thing we don’t necessarily want to show.

 There are strategies to get amazing, lasting coverage without piling on pounds of makeup.
-Over the years, I’ve experimented quite a bit and have found ways to apply foundation so that it looks natural.
+Over the years, through experimenting and learning from the professionals, I’ve have found ways to apply foundation so that it looks natural.
 If you want to know my top tips for avoiding casket-ready makeup, keep reading.

-Sometimes I’ll only wear concealer and I prefer to apply it with my fingers.
+Sometimes I’ll only wear concealer, and I prefer to apply it with my fingers.
 I’ll do the same with my cream foundation at times as well.
-The warmth of my hands helps the product melt into my skin thus providing a natural finish.
+The warmth of my hands helps the product melt into my skin, thus providing a natural finish.
 The one thing about this technique is you must be sure to blend very well as to not end up with patches or streaks all over your face.
-It does take a little more time than if you were to use say a synthetic foundation brush, but when done properly, it looks very nice.
+It does take a bit more time and practice but also looks lovely when done correctly.

 Translucent powders are great for reducing shine and mattifying your face.
 However, they can also be your worst enemy.
 If you must apply a powder, do so very lightly.
 I use powder when I get oily, but I don’t use a lot.
 I’ll tap it into the compact (mine is a pressed powder) tap off any excess and then apply to my face…lightly.
 The goal isn’t to make my skin dry, but to reduce shine–hope that makes sense.
 When you use too much, it settles into creases and can make you look cakey, which is never a good look.